liferay/liferay-docs/deployment/articles/01-deploying-liferay/04-installing-liferay.markdown

 ## Running @product@ for the First Time

-Start your application server using the `startup.sh` or `startup.bat` script
-@product@ bundled with your application server's startup scripts.
+Start your application server using the start script bundled with your application server.
 For example, the Tomcat bundle provides the `startup.sh` script in `$CATALINA_HOME/bin`.

 | **Note:** @product@ writes log files to folder `[Liferay Home]/logs`.